 Once your application is approved, KOHO issues a virtual prepaid card you can use until your physical card arrives.

 KOHO doesn’t charge a fee to get the prepaid Mastercard.
-Also, they don’t charge monthly fees on the basic and joint accounts.
+Also, they don’t charge monthly fees on the Easy and joint accounts.

-However, if you sign up for KOHO premium, you’ll pay a monthly fee of $9.
+However, if you sign up for KOHO Essential, Extra, or Everything, you’ll pay a monthly fee depending on the account.
 In addition, KOHO doesn’t charge the following transaction fees:

 Also, KOHO ATM withdrawals are entirely free.
 So you don’t have to worry about racking up these charges with your KOHO card.